animal-tree/Writing-stuff-2/Theories/How-Digital-Cameras-Work.md

 Color filters can be used to filter which colors get through to excite said atoms/electrons.

-The different voltages (force of conducting electrons) for the red, green, and blue spectrum-biasing color filters can be digitally interpolated to digitally infer what color of light arrived at that pixel, same as what photospins do in the eyes.
+The different voltages (from the conducting electrons) for the red, green, and blue spectrum-biasing color filters can be digitally interpolated to digitally infer what color of light arrived at that pixel, same as what photospins do in the eyes.